 The Southern Historical Association was organized on November 2, 1934 and charged with promoting an "investigative rather than a memorial approach" to southern history.
-Its objectives are the promotion of interest and research in southern history, the collection and preservation of the South's historical records, and the encouragement of state and local historical societies in the South.
-As a secondary purpose the Association fosters the teaching and study of all areas of history in the South.
-The Association holds an annual meeting, usually in the first or second week of November, and publishes The Journal of Southern History.
+Its objectives are the promotion of interest and research in southern history; the collection and preservation of the South's historical records; the encouragement of state and local historical societies in the South; and the support and promotion of history education at all levels throughout the region.
+The Association holds an annual meeting, usually in the first or second week of November, and proudly publishes The Journal of Southern History.

 Statement on Inclusiveness